Criminal Record History

 Learn MoreA Note on ‘Enforced Subject Access’

 Section 184 of the Data Protection Act 2018 makes it a criminal offence to require an individual to exercise their subject access rights to gain access to information about their convictions and cautions from a police station, and then provide that information to another person, such as a potential employer.
-Sterling does not use enforced subject access requests to obtain criminal record information about individuals when conducting criminal background checks.
-Instead, Sterling uses the authorised procedures created by Disclosure Scotland (DS) and the Disclosure and Barring Service (DBS) to obtain official criminal disclosure certificates.
+First Advantage does not use enforced subject access requests to obtain criminal record information about individuals when conducting criminal background checks.
+Instead, First Advantage uses the authorised procedures created by Disclosure Scotland (DS) and the Disclosure and Barring Service (DBS) to obtain official criminal disclosure certificates.

 This method of obtaining criminal record information is compliant with the Police Act 1997, the Rehabilitation of Offenders Act 1974, as well as guidance issued on this matter by the Information Commissioner’s Office, the UK data protection authority.